kubevirt/cloud-image-builder/README.md

 a new public AMI in all AWS regions and a new file in the "kubevirt-button" GCP bucket.

-Finally, the AWS page on kubevirt.io will need to be updated so that it points to the new AMIs.
-The value for "Cloud storage file:" on the GCP page also needs to be updated with the new version number.
+Finally, the [EC2 page](https://github.com/kubevirt/kubevirt.github.io/blob/master/pages/ec2.md) on [kubevirt.io](http://kubevirt.io) will need to be updated so that it points to the new AMIs.
+The value for "Cloud storage file:" on the [GCP page](https://github.com/kubevirt/kubevirt.github.io/blob/master/pages/gcp.md) also needs to be updated with the new version number.

 ## Pipeline
 [Jenkins Pipeline](https://jenkins-kubevirt.apps.ci.centos.org/)